 By Dr. Donald C. Martin

-10 Application Tips to Navigate the Graduate School Application Process Graduate school applications can be daunting to say the least.
-From studying for and scoring competitively on the GRE or GMAT, to drafting a witty, yet professional personal essay, and securing well-written letters of recommendation, there's a lot of effort, energy, and time that goes in to applying to grad school.
-Schools tell you what criteria you're required to submit as part of your application, but they don't always offer advice for how to present it and yourself.
+The graduate school application process can be daunting to say the least.
+From studying for and scoring competitively on the GRE or GMAT, to drafting a witty, yet professional personal essay, and securing well-written letters of recommendation, there’s a lot of effort, energy, and time that goes in to applying to grad school.
+Schools tell you what criteria you’re required to submit as part of your application, but they don’t always offer advice for how to present it and yourself.

 Looking for some guidance on the graduate school application process?
 You’ve come to the right place!